dmkv1/scrnaseq-align/README.md

 Note that `genes.gtf` must be ungzipped before using it.

-Optionally, a pre-indexed genome can be used:
+Optionally, a STAR-pre-indexed genome can be used:

 ```conf
 STAR {